Sravasti Abbey: History

 The Abbey has regularly practiced posadha (the bi-monthly confession) since 2011.

 There is also a residence for guest teachers and a guesthouse called Chenrezig Hall.
 Guests are welcome to visit the monastery and experience daily monastic life, which includes learning, meditation, tending to the gardens and the surrounding forests.

 On October 2, 2006, Jan Howell became the first person to ordain at Sravasti Abbey, taking her sramanerika (novice) and sikasamana (probationary) ordinations with Thubten Chodron as her preceptor in 2006.

 Also in 2006, the Abbey launched its first annual week-long Young Adult Retreat in order to bring Buddhist solutions to situations facing today's youth.

 In January 2014, the Abbey began its first winter varsa (three-month monastic retreat), which lasted until April 13, 2014.
 As far as the Abbey knows, this was the first time a Western bhikshuni sangha practicing in the Tibetan tradition had done this ritual in the United States and in English.
 On April 19, 2014 the Abbey held its first kathina ceremony to mark the end of the varsa.
 Also in 2014, the Abbey held its first Pavarana rite at the end of the varsa.

 In October 2015, the Annual Western Buddhist Monastic Gathering was held at the Abbey for the first time; it was the 21st such gathering.

 In November 2015, the Abbey purchased their neighbor's property and named it Tara's Refuge.

 In 2017, the Abbey's first bhikkhu, Thubten Losang, was ordained.

 In 2018, Prajna Cottage was completed and Thubten Chodron moved into it.

 Also in 2018, the Abbey community ordained Rebecca Bradley, which as far as the Abbey was aware marked the first such ordination in their Vinaya lineage (Dharmaguptaka) given by an all-Western sangha.

+In 2025, the Abbey consecrated the Buddha Hall, a major expansion to the monastery which includes a library, workshops, offices, and several meditation halls.